katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Common parameters
 .................
-Every Ansible ACI module accepts the following parameters that influence the module's communication with the APIC REST API:
+Every Assible ACI module accepts the following parameters that influence the module's communication with the APIC REST API:

     host
         Hostname or IP address of the APIC.